ch33kyf3ll0w/Ora-Pwn/README.md

 # Ora-Pwn
 An Oracle attack tool written in PowerShell and using the .NET OracleClient Namespace.
-Can be used to bruteforce SIDs, User Credentials, and to execute queries.
+Can be used to bruteforce SIDs, user credentials, and to execute queries.

 ## Current Functions: